 You should send your evidence to the adjudicator before your hearing and keep copies of any evidence you send.

-If you wish to submit in evidence photographs in electronic format or moving images, please do so on CD, DVD or videotape (not Super VHS).
+If you wish to submit in evidence photographs in electronic format or moving images, please do so on CD or DVD.
 Please note that we will retain it as we require a complete record of the evidence.

 In view of the significant security issues associated with their use, we cannot accept evidence on a USB flash drive.